subikshamalaisamy/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import dataset
+1. Import dataset and print head,info of the dataset
-2. Print head,info and null values of dataset
+2. check for null values
-3. Import kmeans and fit it to the data and append it to wscc
+3. Import kmeans and fit it to the dataset
-4. Print elbow graph with xlabel and ylabel
+4. Plot the graph using elbow method
-5. Fit k means for 5 clusters
+5. Print the predicted array
-6. Predict values for 5 clusters and print the cluster segments using their scatter points
+6. Plot the customer segments

 ## Program:
 ```